FISHARMNIC/ham-lang/README.md

 ```

 ## Passing and returning from the program
-Due to the the fact that HAM is run in a virtual machine, file/data passing to and from is very limited.
+Due to the the fact that HAM is run in a virtual machine, file/data passing to and from is very limited (at least for now, I have plans to re-work the file passing).
 To return text/data from the program to print as output use `program_return(buffer, length)`.
 This will print text after the program is finished.
 To return data in the format of a binary file us `program_return_file(buffer, length)`.
 Only one return statement is allowed and any more after that will overwrite the data.
+To read input, first run `program_prepare_input()` then run `program_get_in_bytes(buffer, read offset, number of bytes)`.
+NOt ethat currently the read functions

 ## Class-likes

 **DEPRECATED: see dynamic functions instead**